zeelbhatt/bundle_adjustment.github.io/README.md

 # Camera Calibration and Bundle Adjustment

-Camera calibration means that we want to estimate the parameters which sits inside the camera which describe us how a point in a 3D world is mapped into the 2D image plane.This subject is significantly popular but remains widely misunderstood.
+Camera calibration involves determining the internal parameters of a camera that explain how a point in a 3D world is translated onto a 2D image plane.This subject is significantly popular but remains widely misunderstood.
 It delves into a complex web of related topics, including linear transformations, Singular value decomposition(SVD), Bundle Adjustment, Non-linear least-sqauares etc. We will discuss them all and also see the code.
 We will also make use of powerfull C++ libraries like Eigen and Ceres to solve our Linear and nonlinear problems.
 We will see...
 - What exactly is camera calibration?
 - The challanges in estimating the camera parameters
 - The linear solution using linear algebra